-You just needa system that’s’s proven to work and then follow it.
+You just need to find a system that has proven to work... and then follow it.

 David tells us that after his initial losses, he started following our suggestions seriously for the first time.

-He starting using stock flips…following the buy and sell triggers.
+He started using stock flips… and following the buy and sell triggers.

-And over the next 9 months he grew his account all the wayto $185,000.
+And over the next nine months, he grew his account all the way up to $185,000.

-That’s the type of success we all want to see right?
+That’s the type of success we all want to see, right?

-Well, it is possible.
+Well, it may be rare, but it is possible.

-But you have to get out of the hero-mentality.
+But you have to get out of the “hero” mentality.
 Stop trying to do everything the hard way.

 Instead, follow what’s proven to work.